cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 ## Prepare the node

-On each of your nodes, you create a new user:
+On each of your nodes, create a new user:

 ```sh
 $ sudo adduser checkersuser